Eseohe281/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l is used to display current directory in long format ls -la is used Display current directory contents, including hidden files ls -na is used display current directory contents numerically
+ls -l is used to display current directory in long format ls -la is used Display current directory contents, including hidden files ls -na is used display current directory contents numerically mkdir /tmp/my_first_directory is used to creat a directory under the /tmp/path